Rich Lackner

 Rich Lackner (born July 28, 1956) is an American former college football coach.
-He is served as the head football coach at Carnegie Mellon University from 1986 to 2021, compiling a record of 234–125–2.
+He served as the head football coach at Carnegie Mellon University from 1986 to 2021, compiling a record of 234–125–2.

 Playing career

 A Pittsburgh native, Lackner graduated with honors from Mt.
 Lebanon High School, one of Pennsylvania's perennial high school football powers.
 As a senior, he led Mt.
 Lebanon to the WPIAL Class AAA title game with a 9–2 record.

 Lackner had an exceptional athletic and academic career at Carnegie Mellon.
 A four-year starter at linebacker, he was a three-time All-Presidents' Athletic Conference pick as well as the PAC's 1976 Defensive Player-of-the-Year.
 In 1978, Lackner was named to the Pittsburgh Press All-District Team and received a Pittsburgh Post-Gazette Dapper Dan Award.
 Also a model student, he was twice named an Academic All-American.

 During his playing career, Carnegie Mellon had a four-year mark of 28–7–1 and won PAC titles in 1977 and 1978.
 The Tartans advanced to the NCAA Division III playoffs in 1978, marking their first postseason appearance since the 1939 Sugar Bowl.